- The New Zealand Royal Honours System

 How can I find out if somebody has received a New Zealand Royal Honour?

-New Zealand’s honours lists from the Queen’s Birthday 1995 to the present day are published on the DPMC website (click here to view these lists) and the DPMC website can be searched for individual names.
+New Zealand’s honours lists from the Queen’s Birthday 1995 list to the present day are published on the DPMC website (click here to view these lists) and the DPMC website can be searched for individual names.
 New Zealand Royal Honours lists are also published online through the New Zealand Gazette back to 1993 and can also be searched for individuals.

 Honours lists prior to 1993 have been published in the New Zealand Gazette and hard copies of these lists can be accessed through institutions such as public libraries.